eahrold/OSX_Server_Notes/Puppet/Puppet and Puppet Dash.md

 ###Things to remember When installing puppet and Puppet Dash

-When Running under passenger, the puppet user needs to have a home directory set to /dev/null otherwise you could get errors about "could not set global defaults..."
+When Running under passenger, the puppet user needs to have a home directory set at least to /dev/null otherwise you could get errors about "could not set global defaults..."

 Puppet Install